seanofw/opentk-faq/OpenTK_FAQ.md

 ### How do I handle errors?

 The same way as in OpenGL/CL/AL!
-OpenTK exposes the same `glError()` functions, so you test for errors in C# the same way you would in C:
+OpenTK exposes the same `glError()` functions, so you can test for errors in C# the same way you would in C.  Here’s a simple example:

+*Example code in C:*

 ```c
 int shader = glCreateShader(GL_FRAGMENT_SHADER);